Special representatives of complexified K\"ahler classes: Openness

 Any $u\in\m{S}(P)$ defines a K\"ahler form $\omega(u)$, we can use $u$ to normalize functions on $X$, thus identifying $\m{A}^{2n}_0(X)$ with $\m{C}^\infty_0(X)$.
 Notice that this normalization is equivalent to identifying $\m{A}^{2n}_0(X)$ with the space $\m{C}^\infty_0(P)$ of smooth functions on $P$ with vanishing integral with respect to the Lebesgue measure.

 We recall a simple feature of the linearization of Abreu's equation, a consequence of the integration by parts formula in \cite[Lemma $3.3.5$]{Donaldson_stability_toric}. \begin{lemma} Assume that the Futaki invariant of $P$ vanishes.
 Then the linearization of $Q_0$ around any $u\in\m{S}(P)$ is surjective on the space $\mrm{Aff}(P)^\perp$ of smooth functions on $P$ that are $L^2$-orthogonal to affine-linear functions. \end{lemma} As being surjective is an open property for bounded operators on Banach spaces, we can deduce openness along the continuity paths \eqref{C0path2d}, \eqref{C0path3d}. \begin{prop} Consider the family of operators $Q_{\varepsilon,t}:\m{S}(P)\to\m{C}^\infty(P)$ corresponding to the continuity paths \eqref{C0method2d}, \eqref{C0path3d}.
-Then, for $\varepsilon\ll 1$, the set of $t\in[0,1]$ for which there exists solutions of the equation $Q_{\varepsilon,t}(u)=0$ is open. \end{prop} \begin{proof}
+Then, for $\varepsilon\ll 1$, the set of $t\in[0,1]$ for which there exists solutions of the equation $Q_{\varepsilon,t}(u)=0$ is open. \end{prop} \begin{proof} Fix $\bar{t}\in[0,1]$ for which $Q_{\varepsilon,\bar{t}}(u)=0$ is solvable.
+We claim that for sufficiently small $\varepsilon$, uniformly in $\bar{t}$, the map